Puerto Rico's PREPA reaches deal with bondholder group

-NEW YORK (Reuters) - Puerto Rico’s electric power utility PREPA has agreed with a bondholder group to reduce its $9 billion debt, a significant step towards restructuring the obligations of the U.S. territory, although the deal was classed by a credit rating agency as another default from the indebted island.
+NEW YORK (Reuters) - Puerto Rico’s electric power utility PREPA has agreed with a bondholder group to reduce its $9 billion debt, a significant step towards restructuring the obligations of the U.S. territory, although the deal will be classed by credit ratings agencies as another default from the indebted island.

 Under the deal with the so-called ad hoc group representing about 35 percent of its bondholders, those creditors would swap their bonds for new notes, receiving 85 percent of their existing bond claims, according to a statement from the utility.